BLumia/blumia.github.io/about.md

    * willing to make indie game
    * prefer platformer / rhythm / puzzle games
  - Young, simple and fulltime naive
- - Furry, if that means anything to you.
+ - Fu<!-- ah you found this comment, but why? -->rry, if that means anything to you.

 ## ~~Beliefs~~